petrovicdavid/LFN-project/README.md

 # Instructions
-Instructions of how to properly run each algorithm can be found in the README.md files inside each folder.
+Instructions on how to properly run each algorithm can be found in the README.md files inside each folder.